Job protection during parental leave: A guide for NZ employers

 For New Zealand employers, managing parental leave involves specific legal obligations regarding job protection.
 These requirements ensure that employees can take necessary leave for family responsibilities without risking their employment or career progression.

 It's worth noting that these protections apply to all eligible employees—mothers, fathers, partners, and adoptive parents alike.
-While mothers still take the majority of parental leave, an increasing number of fathers and partners are exercising their rights to be involved in childcare from the early stages.

 Basic job protection principles